Three CPDU credits per online seminar.

 Northeastern Illinois University offers a series of exciting interdisciplinary seminars to feed the intellectual hunger of community college and high school teachers of all disciplines.
 Those seeking professional development and a nourishing space to explore the challenges our evolving and volatile world can join Northeastern faculty members in these seminars designed to spur intellectual growth.
 These seminars offer inspiriting ways to reinvigorate classrooms to increase relevance in our contemporary world.

 For the 2021-22 year, we’ve brought back some of our seminars by popular demand and added or revised some others, but all of them will provide the same rigorous, student-centered thinking and discussion you’ve come to expect from our series.

 Have a larger group interested in a seminar delivered at your institution?
-Please contact the Coordinator of the CAS PDS series, Timothy Scherman at email@example.com, or our administrator, Hilary Jirka at firstname.lastname@example.org, to work out the details.
+Please contact the Coordinator of the CAS Professional Development Series Timothy Scherman at firstname.lastname@example.org, or our administrator Hilary Jirka at email@example.com, to work out the details.

 Seminars will be in person with safety protocols in place.

 Pricing: 1-4 participants $110 each; 5-9 participants $100 each; 10-19 participants $90 each; 20 or more participants $75 each.

 Price tiers are applied according to the total number of seats/registrations in a single purchase.

 Continue the conversation with the Nov.
 19 seminar, “Allowing Race Beyond the Classroom.”

 They Can’t/Won’t/Don’t Read: Engaging All Students in Literary Text (501)